51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 Similarly to the `errors` array, any entries in the `warnings` array in the response MUST be logged as warnings.

+### Request throttling

+If getting a response from cloud server somehow (e.g. due to network damage or an attack) becomes slow (potentially leading to timeouts), the requests from consumers could get stuck (e.g. awaiting on the lock to read value of `evidencekeys`), which would cripple user experience and might even lead to exhausting server resources (e.g. RAM or socket connections).

+To prevent this from happenning, once a significant amount of requests fail within a short time span, the engine may enter "recovery period" and bypass sending the requests, directly signalling about the temporary unavailability of the element (and the whole pipeline as a result).

+In case of ASP.NET Framework integration such errors will be suppressed -- as though under the effect of [`SuppressProcessExceptions`](../features/exception-handling.md) -- making the FlowData available, but without any usable data (except errors).

 ## Configuration options

 These are the configuration options that are unique to this Engine.
 They